joecabezas/cv/markdown/en/cv.md

             as the flagship product of the company, leading to the establishment of a dedicated team, I onboarded and mentored 4 engineers to join the team.
-In 2020 Assess product unblocked over 1.5 million candidates, 96.5% of those people were determined to be Eligible by Checkr Assess, it lowered our customers adjudication costs by 90% and reduced the adjudication times by 70%.
+In 2020 Assess product unblocked over 1.5 million candidates, 96.5% of those people were determined to be Eligible by Checkr Assess, it lowered our customers' adjudication costs by 90% and reduced the adjudication times by 70%.
             (my name is mentioned in this article) https://checkr.com/blog/how-checkr-assess-can-help-you-convert-more-candidates-through-your-funnel
             https://checkr.com/blog/3-strategies-for-reducing-talent-acquisition-costs